-* Hosted by the STEWARDS for DIVERSITY AND INCLUSIVITY.
-We work to foster an inclusive and reflexive community by actively working against intentional and unintentional exclusionary practices.
+We seek to foster an inclusive and reflexive community by actively working against intentional and unintentional exclusionary practices.